Be prepared for the future of privacy regulations.

 Let us help you with an on-site review and consultation.

-Olivia’s Jargon Free GDPR self-help check list
+Olivia’s Jargon Free General Data Protection Regulation self-help check list

 Jargon-free translation: Design projects with minimum amount of data collection.
 A general rule of thumb is to identify how every piece of data will be used.
-Is the personal identifiable information that is collected as a default critical to the success of the project?
+Is the personally identifiable information that is collected as a default critical to the success of the project?

 Notice and consent